ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 > Since {{ITU-T_G.Sup43}} does not guarantee interoperability in the data plane, the type of OTUk defined in {{ITU-T_G.Sup43}} can be defined in vendor-specific YANG modules using the otu-type identity, defined in this document, as the base.

 operational-mode:

-   > TBD: add a description and the list of references defined in YANG
+> A YANG data type used to identify an organization (e.g., vendor) specific mode for transceiver capability description, as defined in Section 2.5.2 of {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}

    wson-label-start-end: